A 25-year-old man was charged with participating in this weekend’s Philly car meetups

 Still, Vanore acknowledged that police had been aware of the possibility for meetups over the weekend, but that the scale and persistence of the gatherings caught authorities by surprise — leading a handful of officers to respond to an incident with hundreds of participants, only for the crowd to disperse and gather again elsewhere.

-Car meetups, also known as “takeovers” or “slide shows,” have been going on for years, and aren’t unique to Philadelphia.
-One driver who spoke to The Inquirer earlier this week said drivers from states including New York, North Carolina and Virginia, had decided to gather in the city as a final ode to summer.
+Car meetups, also known as “takeovers” or “slide shows,” have been going on for years, and are not unique to Philadelphia.
+One driver who spoke to The Inquirer earlier this week said drivers from states including New York, North Carolina, and Virginia had decided to gather in the city as a final ode to summer.

 But the spectacles quickly grew unruly, and remained that way throughout the night.

-Note: Editor’s note: An earlier version of this article provided an incorrect last name for Deonte Vincent.